Timothy is a nomad who has visited his fair share of Greyhound bus stations during his countless cross-country trips on the Greyhound bus.

 Any cross-country Greyhound bus trip in the United States is going to take a minimum of 24 to 36 hours.
 And depending on your departure city and your final destination, your trip could end up taking as long as three days or more.

-If time isn't an issue and you like seeing the country then having a few days travel time on the bus can be great.
+If time isn't an issue and you like seeing the country, then having a few days of travel time on the bus can be great.
 However, if you need to arrive at your final destination in a timely manner, or you get really bored sitting for longer periods of time, then perhaps you should seek out an alternative method of travel like flying.